jasync-sql/jasync-sql/CONTRIBUTING.md

 ## How to run MySQL tests locally

 To run tests agaisnt a live mysql instance we are using [test-containers](https://github.com/testcontainers/testcontainers-java).
 No need to run any special script for a local mysql instance, however, to speed up the tests, you can run the `script/run-docker-mysql.sh` script.
+Note that all tables are created with `CREATE TEMPORARY TABLE`.
+In case you want to debug it might be helpful to remove the `TEMPORARY`.